powerthecoder/CyberPatriot-XIII/README.md

 # CyberPatriot-XIII
-A few checklists for CyberPatriot XIII
+A few checklists for CyberPatriot XIII <br>
+I do not take credit for these checklists